deltaepsilon/chrisesplin.com/content/writing/articles/why-you-suck-at-programming.md

 Anything worth doing is going to take more than a year to master.
 Most things take 3-5 years.
 That's just how life is.

 Actually, 5 years is medium-term.
 15 years is long-term.
-But we've got to start somewhere.\
+But we've got to start somewhere.

-Make 1-year, 5-year, 10-year, and 15-year goals, then make them reality.
+Make 1-, 5-, 10-, and 15-year goals, then make them reality.

-## Nobody can pick winners, but you can be early to technologies that have already won
+## You can't pick winners, but you can be early to technologies that have already won

 Picking winners in tech is like picking winners in the stock market.